-ELECTION OF FOR 20 Election closes LIST OF CANDIDATES (Names to be inserted in alphabetical order of family name) (Retiring candidates seeking re-election to be denoted by means of an asterisk) □ (Name 1) □ (Name 2) □ (etc) DIRECTIONS AS TO VOTING [Procedural note: Select this paragraph if preferential voting applies to the election in question].
-Place the number 1 in the square opposite the name of the candidate of your first preference and place the number 2, 3, 4 (and so on as required) against the names of each subsequent candidate so as to indicate your order of preference for that candidate.
-Your ballot will not be invalid if you only partially complete the numbering but you must vote for at least one candidate.
-9 [Procedural note: Select this paragraph if first-past the post voting applies to the election in question].
-Place a tick opposite the name of the candidates you vote for.
-You may select as many candidates as the are positions vacant.
-Your ballot will not be invalid if you do not select the maximum number of candidate permissible but you must vote for at least one candidate.
-Return the completed ballot paper to the Returning Officer as instructed.
-[Procedural note: select either or both from alternative (a) and (b) as appropriate for the relevant election า]: (a) no later than AM/PM on the day of
+E LECTION OF FOR 20 Election AM/PM · LIST OF CANDIDATES (Names to be ins serted in alphabetical order of family name) (Re etiring candidates seekir ng re-election to be denote d by means of an asterisk) (Name 1) (Name 2) (etc) DI RECTIONS AS TO VOTIN G [Procedural note: : Seled ct this paragraph i if preferential voting applies s to the election in question]. number 2, 3, 4 (an nd so d erence on as required) ag for that candidate ainst the names of each sue.
+Your ballot will not be in e of your first preference and place the ubsequent candidate so as to indicate valid if you only partially complete the [Procedural note: : Seled ct this paragraph i if first-past the post voting a applies to the election in question]. nt.
+Yo ur ballot will not b e invalid if you do not seled may select as many candidates as there of the maximum number of candidates Return the comple eted ba allot paper to the F Returning Officer as instruc eted.
+[Procedural note: : seled et either or both fro om alternative (a) and (b) a s appropriate for the relevant election]: 1 on the day of election is taking place. ; or